RausellLab/COBT/README.md

 ## RUN THE PROGRAM

 Run the script that will prepare all the files you need to perform the burden testing.
 You have to specify several parameters:
-* the path to your conda (anaconda or miniconda) installation, more precisevly to your conda.sh file in order to run conda in the shell script `-p`
+* the path to your conda (anaconda or miniconda) installation, more precisely to your conda.sh file in order to run conda in the shell script `-p`
 * the number of cores you want to use for parallelization `-c`
+* Spark driver memory you want to allocate `-d`
-* the maximum memory to allocate for hail scripts in gigabytes `-m`
+* Spark executors memory you want to allocate `-e`
 * the path to your variant file (bgzipped vcf) `-v`
 * the path to your coverage file (tsv) `-f`
 * the path to your hail temporary folder `-t`